ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 2. **Retrieve Value** – Allows inspection of how age is distributed for each selected condition and severity level.
 3. **Identify Trends** – Investigates whether younger individuals are more likely to report high severity scores (as observed by researchers).

 The violin plot presents the smoothed distribution of age for each mental health severity level (Low, Medium, High), for a selected condition (e.g., Anxiety, Depression, etc.).
-Users can switch between conditions via a dropdown.

-This visualization is specifically designed to support exploration of a potential reporting bias among older individuals, who may be less likely to rate themselves as highly anxious or depressed.
+Users can switch between conditions via a dropdown menu.
+This visualization is specifically designed to support exploration of a potential reporting bias among older individuals, who may be less likely to rate themselves as highly anxious or depressed ([Source](https://pmc.ncbi.nlm.nih.gov/articles/PMC8938292/#:~:text=In%20contrast%2C%20older%20respondents%20were,%25%20CI%200.26%E2%80%930.52)).
 If this bias exists, it should be reflected in narrower violins for older ages in the “High” category, or in a general shift of the “High” distribution toward younger age groups.

 **Visualization Choices**
 - Mark: Area (mark_area with interpolate='monotone' and orient='horizontal')